andrewjrobinson/lscc_docs/docs/tutorials/hpc/index.md

 ## Topic 1: Exploring an HPC

-An HPC (short for ‘High Performance Computer’) is simply a collection of Server Grade computers that work together to solve large problems.
+An HPC (short for 'High Performance Computer') is simply a collection of Server Grade computers that work together to solve large problems.

 <img src="media/drawing1.png" title="HPC Structure" alt="HPC Structure" width="245px" />